 The Redragon K552 has good compatibility with most desktop operating systems.
 All keys and features work on Windows and Linux, but Scroll Lock, Pause, and some of the hotkeys don't work on macOS.

-We tested the Redragon K552-RGB, but there are 8 variants of this keyboard in various colors and backlight.
-With the exception of backlight customization, most of our results are applicable to the other variants as well.
+We tested the Redragon K552-RGB, but there are 8 variants of this keyboard with various color and backlight options.
+With the exception of backlight customization, we expect our results are applicable to the other variants as well.

 |Redragon K552-R||Black||RGB Rainbow|